Nuclear Stress Test (Cardiolite) Cost

 Can AI assistants access nuclear stress test (cardiolite) pricing data?

 Yes.
-Loa provides a Model Context Protocol (MCP) server that AI assistants like Claude can use to search CPT codes, compare hospital prices, and get real-time cost estimates for nuclear stress test (cardiolite) and other procedures.
+Loa provides a Model Context Protocol (MCP) server that AI assistants like Claude can use to search CPT codes, compare source-labeled hospital prices, and retrieve current Loa estimates for nuclear stress test (cardiolite) and other procedures.
 Connect at https://www.loacare.com/api/mcp or learn more at https://www.loacare.com/mcp.